StartupAUS reveals five most in demand tech jobs

 Google vice-president of photos and communications, Anil Sabharwal, said demand for software engineering expertise has created a highly competitive global market for talent.

-“Google sees the potential to build on our strong local presence and emerging Australian engineering talent to develop teams here in Australia - but to do that we have to be able to draw on global digital skills.
-The markets that make that easy will have an edge creating new jobs and attracting the people we need to build the companies of the future.”
+“Google sees the potential to build on our strong local presence and emerging Australian engineering talent to develop teams here in Australia - but to do that we have to be able to draw on global digital skills," Sabharwal added.

+"The markets that make that easy will have an edge creating new jobs and attracting the people we need to build the companies of the future."

 The report said the largest volume of job postings in the Australian cohort were for technical roles, with nine out of the top 15 most advertised positions being for developers, software engineers and UX/UI roles.